ThomasCluzel/instazz-front/README.md

 ## TODO:

-* Keep the user connected with local storage (so that F5 does not kill his session)
+* Keep the user connected with local storage (so that F5 does not kill the session)

 --------------------------------------------------------------------------------
 Authors: Bruno Jousse & Thomas Cluzel